Morocco travel guide

 Location: The airport is situated 16 miles (25km) south of Casablanca.

-Time: GMT (GMT +1 between last Sunday in March and first Sunday in June)
+Time: GMT (GMT +1 between last Sunday in March and last Saturday in May; between first Saturday in July and last Sunday in October)

 Contacts: Tel: +212 (0)2 253 9040.